Test against the latest version of this Node.js version

 Update-NodeJsInstallation (Get-NodeJsLatestBuild 1.0)

-Testing under multiple versions of Node.js or io.js
+Testing under multiple versions of Node.js

-AppVeyor enables easy testing against multiple combinations of platforms, configurations and environments with build matrix.
+AppVeyor enables easy testing against multiple combinations of platforms, configurations, and environments with build matrix.

 environment: